 Coronavirus & your mental health

 Coronavirus has seemingly come out of nowhere and caught most of us completely off guard.
-Within a matter of weeks we find ourselves in time of uncertainty where we struggle to buy basic our weekly grocery shop, many people are working from home and we’re concerned for the health & safety of those we care about.
-One of the less discussed aspects to all of this is the impact on people’s mental health, both for people who have previously had good mental health but especially for those living with conditions such as anxiety or OCD.
+Within a matter of weeks, we find ourselves in a time of uncertainty where we struggle to buy basic our weekly grocery shop, many people are working from home and we’re concerned for the health & safety of those we care about.
+One of the less-discussed aspects to all of this is the impact on people’s mental health, both for people who have previously had good mental health but especially for those living with conditions such as anxiety or OCD.

 So what can we do to protect and support our mental health in these difficult times?

-Much of mental health is fueled by the fear of the unknown and the fear of not being on control, what’s happening at the moment feeds right into both those fears so we need to focus on taking what control we can and creating a health acceptance of what we can’t control.
+Much of mental health is fueled by the fear of the unknown and the fear of not being in control, what’s happening at the moment feeds right into both those fears so we need to focus on taking what control we can and creating a healthy acceptance of what we can’t control.

 Don’t stop talking

-The age old advice when it comes to dealing with mental health issues is to talk to others, this has never been truer than it is right now.
-Whether you’re self isolating or your organisation has joined one of the many to adopt a work from home approach to the business day, the knock on effect is that we may see and hear less from those around us.
-This interaction is key to positive mental health because it allows us to share challenges, concerns, work through solutions and even vent off about what’s on our mind.
+The age-old advice when it comes to dealing with mental health issues is to talk to others, this has never been truer than it is right now.
+Whether you’re self-isolating or your organisation has joined one of the many to adopt a work from home approach to the business day, the knock-on effect is that we may see and hear less from those around us.
+This interaction is key to positive mental health because it allows us to share challenges, concerns, work through solutions and even vent off about what’s on our minds.

 Living a more solitary life can make this more difficult and often lead to isolation and loneliness, 2 of the biggest risk factors when it comes to mental health.
 So what’s the answer?